 Dominant white

 Appearance

 Dominant white causes the horse to have fully white hairs and pink skin throughout the entire coat, regardless of any other present patterns.
+In Veilhorns, dominant white will always cover the entire body.

+Dominant white